zamansheikh/campus_saga/docs/project_proposal.md

 ## 5. Risks and Mitigations

-The project may encounter risks such as [Insert Risks].
+The project may encounter risks such as creating illogical false issues.
 Mitigations for these risks will be implemented to ensure the project's success.

 ---